MicrosoftDocs/edge-developer/microsoft-edge/webview2/reference/dotnet/0-9-628/microsoft-web-webview2-core-corewebview2environment.md

 > public static async Task< [CoreWebView2Environment](microsoft-web-webview2-core-corewebview2environment.md) > [CreateAsync](#createasync)(string browserExecutableFolder, string userDataFolder, CoreWebView2EnvironmentOptions options)

 ##### Parameters
-* `browserExecutableFolder` The relative path to the folder that contains the embedded Edge.
+* `browserExecutableFolder` The relative path to the folder that contains the fixed version of the WebView2 Runtime.

 * `userDataFolder` userDataFolder can be specified to change the default user data folder location for WebView2.